pubnub/c-core/windows/README.md

   outstanding publish and one outstanding subscribe transaction/operation at the same time, using the "callback" interface.

+  During the build, two (static) libraries will be created:

+- `pubnub_sync.lib`: library for the "sync" interface
+- `pubnub_callback.lib`: library for the "callback" interface

+You are free to use these libraries in your projects, but keep in mind that they are configured for the purposes of the samples.
+Please check if those are right for you before using them.

 The sources of the samples are in `../core/samples`, as they are portable across all or most hosted platforms (POSIX, Windows...).